 Old-Fashioned Wedding Traditions

-The garter toss is back as well, with the bride positioning the garter just below knee level for a classier retrieval.
+- The garter toss is back as well, with the bride positioning the garter just below the knee level for a classier retrieval.
 We no longer have that ‘disappearing under the skirt’ gimmick.